ammedmar/information_cochains/README.md

-# information_cochains
+# Information Cochains
-Tools for the decomposition of higher dimensional signals into harmonic modes
+Tools for the decomposition of higher dimensional information signals into harmonic modes